Home/Blog/Health Conditions/Aesthetic & Skin Care/Best Ways To Get Healthy Skin with a Collagen Booster

 III.
 Non-Invasive Clinical Techniques

-• Light Therapy Light therapy, specifically Red Light (or Low-Level Laser) Therapy (LLLT), is a non-invasive treatment that may support skin health [9].
-Red light at specific wavelengths (e.g., 633 nm) is believed to penetrate the skin and stimulate the mitochondria in fibroblasts, boosting their energy production (ATP).
-This enhanced energy allows fibroblasts to increase collagen and elastin synthesis, leading to reduced inflammation and improved skin elasticity [9].
+• Light Therapy, specifically Red Light (or Low-Level Laser) Therapy (LLLT), is a non-invasive treatment that may support skin health [9].
+Red light at specific wavelengths (e.g., 633 nm) is thought to reach the deeper layers of the skin and may influence mitochondrial activity in fibroblasts, which is often associated with cellular energy production (ATP).
+This enhanced energy may allow fibroblasts to increase collagen and elastin synthesis, leading to reduced inflammation and improved skin elasticity [9].
 Blue light primarily targets acne-causing bacteria and is not a direct collagen booster.

-• Environmental Protection Protecting your skin from the environment is arguably the most critical way to preserve existing collagen.
-Prolonged exposure to Ultraviolet (UV) radiation is the single greatest external cause of collagen breakdown, triggering enzymes (MMPs) that rapidly degrade collagen and elastin [10].
-Using broad-spectrum sunscreen (SPF 30 or higher) daily, wearing protective clothing, and seeking shade do not boost collagen, but they are the best defense against its loss.
+• Environmental Protection: Protecting your skin from the environment is the most critical way to preserve existing collagen.
+Prolonged exposure to Ultraviolet (UV) radiation is a major external factor associated with collagen breakdown, triggering enzymes (MMPs) that rapidly degrade collagen and elastin [10].
+Using broad-spectrum sunscreen (SPF 30 or higher) daily, along with protective clothing and shade, is an effective way to help reduce collagen loss.

 Conclusion

-Collagen plays a central role in maintaining firm, resilient skin, strong joints, and healthy hair and nails.
-While ageing naturally reduces collagen levels, there are several effective, non-invasive ways to support and enhance its production.
-By integrating topical applications like Retinoids and Vitamin C, ensuring nutrient-rich dietary support, and implementing strict environmental protection (Sunscreen), you can significantly promote long-term skin health and resilience.
+Collagen plays an important structural role in the skin and contributes to the normal structure of connective tissues, hair, and nails.
+While ageing naturally reduces collagen levels, there are several non-invasive approaches that may help support collagen maintenance and skin structure.
+By integrating topical applications such as retinoids and Vitamin C, maintaining a nutrient-rich diet, and practising environmental protection (such as regular sunscreen use), you may help support long-term skin health.
 Consistent effort is the most powerful collagen booster.

 Disclaimer